 But, I was actually never an astrology skeptic.
 Even when all I knew was that I was a Leo because I was born on August 8th, it still always rang true.
 The reason I constantly give for this is my Nodal axis.
-First off, as an Aquarius North Node, it is my destiny in life to become deeply connected with all things unconventional, like astrology.
+First off, as an Aquarius Ascendant and North Node, it is my destiny in life to become deeply connected with all things unconventional, like astrology.
 Aquarius is highly associated with astrology.
 So, if the North Node is deep down within you, I think that something about astrology has always spoken deeply to me and just made a lot of sense to me.

 Also, you’re going to feel your South Node so deeply and my Leo South Node is conjunct my Sun.
 I have always felt like such a Leo.
 Growing up, I did go through a phase of being more reserved and even shy, which I definitely grew out of once I got into my twenties.
 So, I didn’t always act like the typical Leo for everyone to see.
 But, my Leo energy is in the 7th House.
 Therefore, people who knew me well and who I was comfortable with, particularly good friends, were very familiar with my Leo traits.
 It’s a side to me that would come out strongly in my close relationships.